justincfeng/PoMiN/README.md

 The INSTRUCTIONS file itself may be run as a shell script in validation directory.

+The validation tests in the paper were performed using gcc 5.4.0 and GNU Awk 4.1.3;
+they may not run properly with older versions of gcc and Awk.

 ## Debug

 If the debug flag is given, some metadata and other variables are also printed: